In the late 1890s, a young itinerant composer/ entertainer made Sedalia, Missouri his residence. What he did here made American music history.

 (America’s Ragtime Reunion)

-This year’s annual Scott Joplin Ragtime Festival will be the 33rd in a row and the 35th since the inaugural event in 1974.
+The 2016 annual Scott Joplin Ragtime Festival was the 33rd in a row and the 35th since the inaugural event in 1974.
 The heritage of this internationally respected event has now become part of our national musical culture as it celebrates America’s music...classic ragtime.

 When community leaders came together 42 years ago to hold the first series of concerts, symposia, contests and an idyllic ragtime in Liberty Park afternoon we only dreamed of the legacy that would be that first event.
 So many of the second, third and even fourth generation performers gathered for that first “family reunion” here in Sedalia and all were thrilled that Eubie Blake, a first generation ragtime original, could still perform and entertain with the best of them.